ethereum/web3.py/docs/web3.eth.account.rst

   When you run ``geth`` or ``parity`` on your machine, you are running a local node.

 Hosted Node
   A hosted node is controlled by someone else.
-When you connect to Infura, you are connected to a hosted node.
+When you connect to Infura or Nodesmith, you are connected to a hosted node.

 Local vs Hosted Keys
 ---------------------------------